CodeWithEJAY/CodeWithEJAY/README.md

 ---

 <div align="center">
-✨ Building games, learning daily, and leveling up one commit at a time. ✨
+✨ *Building scalable web apps, learning daily, and leveling up one commit at a time.* ✨
 </div>